 Research has shown the risk of tolerance and abuse now makes opioids a poor choice for chronic pain.
 Although, providers are using these powerful medications more for acute pain instead.
 Then, using other treatment options for those suffering from chronic conditions.

 If given opioid pain medication as a treatment option from your physician, it’s essential to use them only as intended; to treat pain.

 With opioids being more and more common, it’s essential to realize if someone is suffering from addiction.
 Medicare will cover Methadone in certain situations.
 To better understand how your prescription plan pays, contact the company or agent that sold you the policy.

 Symptoms of addiction include:

 - The need to take more to achieve the effect

 - Failed success in trying to taper off pain medication

-- Behavior that exhibits less interest in doing things like socializing, hobbies and engaging with family.
+- Less interest in socializing, hobbies, and engaging with family

 - Lack of motivation

 - Signs of depression or an increase in anxiety